kris-nader/scTherapy/README.md

 <br>

 ### Step 2: Identification of malignant/healthy clusters
 <p>In this step, we use an ensemble of three tools <i>(CopyKat, scType+new markers, and SCEVAN)</i> to confidently classify cells into malignant and healthy groups.
-To enhance accuracy, we recommend providing prior knowledge of a confident healthy cell cluster as input to `runEnsemble` function.</p>
+To enhance accuracy, we recommend providing prior knowledge of a confident healthy cell cluster as input to <code>runEnsemble</code> function.</p>
-<p>Here, we provide `T cells` as confident healthy cell cluster, given that <code>T cells<code> are considered as normal cells in AML [10.1016/j.cell.2019.01.031](https://doi.org/10.1016/j.cell.2019.01.031)</p>
+<p>Here, we provide <code>T cells</code> as confident healthy cell cluster, given that <code>T cells</code> are considered as normal cells in AML [10.1016/j.cell.2019.01.031](https://doi.org/10.1016/j.cell.2019.01.031)</p>

 ```R
 norm_cells=get_normal_cells(patient_sample,c("Memory CD4+ T cells","CD8+ NKT-like cells"))